-The Miami Coalition For the Homeless works with agencies on stopping evictions and assisting the homeless in the county.
-They coordinate resources in the region.
-So the coalition may have information on free legal aid, low income housing or one time financial assistance.
+New Life and Homeless Prevention services works with agencies on stopping evictions and assisting the homeless in the county.
+They coordinate resources in the region and can sometimes provide referrals to rental assistance programs.
+So the coalition may have information on free legal aid, low income housing, transitional living centers or one time financial assistance.

+Most of the aid is from partnerships in the community.
 There may be information on places to turn for emergency rent assistance, loans for housing needs or paying security deposits.
 The non-profit also works closely with state of Florida, federal agencies, and government organizations to receive funding and maximize resources in the community.
-(786) 469-2060
+(305-573-3333)

 Section 8 housing vouchers and counseling from Public Housing Agencies in Miami are also available to qualified low income, working poor, and possibly unemployed residents.
 The Miami Dade County PHA can be reached at (786)469-4106, City of Miami (305)416-2080, Carrfour Supportive Housing (phone 305-371-8300) and also try calling the section 8 agency on Miami Beach at (305)532-6401.
 All of these locations can provide section 8 vouchers and information on other rental programs in the region.
 Read more on section 8 in Florida.